mattrussi/gitlab-com-runbooks/docs/sentry/sentry-in-kube.md

 **The resolution _does_ result in data loss!** However it can't be helped if the cluster isn't processing anything due to this error.

 1. Take note of what's failing.
 For example, if the pods in deployment `sentry-ingest-consumer-events` are crashlooping with the above log message, we know the relevant queue in Kafka would have something to do with the `events` `ingest-consumer`.
+    1. You can also run `JMX_PORT="" /opt/bitnami/kafka/bin/kafka-consumer-groups.sh --bootstrap-server localhost:9092 --all-groups -describe` to list all consumers and topics.
+Under normal circumstances, lag should ideally be well under 1000.
+A lag value in the tens of thousands or above is a sure sign something is wrong!
 1. Scale down the problem deployment to 0.
 1. Bring up a shell on one of the Kafka pods - doesn't matter which, in this example we'll just use `kafka-0`.
 1. Check the status of the problematic consumer group (in this example, `ingest-consumer` is our consumer group).